 Back to Basics

 I’ve been writing 1000 words a day … AGAIN.
 After sorting my index cards and making plans for the first chapter, I just struggled so much to have any enthusiasm.
-Then I wrote 1000 words in some random project which kinda rejuvenated me, then I returned to The Forest King and started from the beginning, going blind (ish), writing 1000 words a day.
+Then I wrote 1000 words in some random project which kinda rejuvenated me, then I returned to an old project and started from the beginning, going blind (ish), writing 1000 words a day.
 And it’s been working …

 Every time I write 1000 words a day it pulls me out of a hole.
 But I always stop for one reason or another.
 So this time, I read through old posts/diary entries and listed some potential pitfalls.